-New development must utilise existing site levels wherever practically possible.

-Development will not be supported if the final building's height would have an adverse impact upon neighbouring properties or the character of surrounding areas within the Parish.
+- SNP17.1.
+New development must utilise existing site levels wherever practically possible. - SNP17.2.
+Development will not be supported if the final building's height would have an adverse impact upon neighbouring properties or the character of surrounding areas. - SNP17.3.
 Care should be taken to ensure that finished internal ground floor levels are no more than 1m above or below adjacent street level.

 Where this is not possible the incline between the edge of the public highway and the main entrance of the new building should have a gradient no steeper than 1:12.

-In order to assess the above requirements, proposals for extensions or new buildings should provide the followings levels (as metres above ordnance datum) on the submitted plans, without this information it is likely that an application will not be able to demonstrate compliance with this policy;
+- SNP17.4.
+In order to assess the above requirements, proposals for major development should provide the followings levels (as metres above Ordnance Datum) on the submitted plans, without this information it is likely that an application will not be able to demonstrate compliance with this policy;

-- 1. Existing site levels
+- a) Existing site levels

-- 2. Proposed site levels
+- b) Proposed site levels

-- 3. Finished internal floor level(s)
+- c) Finished internal floor level(s)

-- 4. Ridge height(s)
+- d) Ridge height(s)

-Unless being used to create well integrated and thought out landscaping features, spoil resulting from development should be removed from the site prior to occupation.
+- SNP17.5.
+Wherever possible, spoil resulting from development work should be retained on site for use in landscaping works or for other requirements of the permitted development.

-A TREED LANDSCAPE
+A Treed Landscape

-Trees play an invaluable role in terms of the natural environment and ecosystem, air quality, adapting to and mitigating climate change and contributing to the quality of life within the Parish.
+8.14.
+Trees play an invaluable role in terms of the natural environment and ecosystem, air quality, adapting to and mitigating climate change and contributing to the quality of life within the Plan Area.
+They are a fundamental part of our green infrastructure which the community benefit from enormously.
 We have many treed areas within our settlements, often in ghylls, and in the open countryside beyond - all of our trees are important.